where there was none before

-- A CNO instructor will travel to your office and observe as you perform DTR therapy on 3+ appropriately selected TMD patients.
+- A CNO instructor will travel to your office and observe as you perform computer-direced occlusal therapy on 3+ appropriately selected TMD patients.

-- Prove to the instructor that the practitioner knows how to properly identify patient type and assess whether or their chosen patients are appropriate candidates for DTR therapy.
+- Prove to the instructor that the practitioner knows how to properly identify patient type and assess whether or their chosen patients are appropriate candidates for computer-directed occlusal therapy.

-- Prove to the instructor that the practitioner is capable of proficient use and proper operation of all tools relevant to DTR Therapy & Measured Anterior guidance concepts.
+- Prove to the instructor that the practitioner is capable of proficient use and proper operation of all tools relevant to DTR Therapy & Measured Anterior Guidance Development (MAGD) concepts.